obverter/obverter.github/_posts/2022-08-04-type-two-baseball.md

 layout: post
 title: "Watching Baseball Is the Most Type 2 Fun You Can Have"
 tags: [Baseball]
+date: 2022-08-04 12:00:00 -0800
 published: true
+description: Baseball is slow.
+It's repetitive.
+And the worse your team is, the longer most losses tend to take.
+So why do I watch?
+Because I enjoy Type 2 fun.
+image:
 ---

 I find baseball compelling in part because it is an endless test of patience and endurance.
 No other sport brings so vividly to life the act of indeterminate waiting.